 - Physical dependence is not the same as drug addiction.
 Your healthcare provider can tell you more about the differences between physical dependence and drug addiction.

 - Do not take more SYMPAZAN than prescribed or take SYMPAZAN for longer than prescribed.

 - SYMPAZAN can make you sleepy or dizzy and can slow your thinking and motor skills.

 - Do not drive, operate heavy machinery, or do other dangerous activities until you know how SYMPAZAN affects you.

-- Do not drink alcohol or take other drugs that may make you sleepy or dizzy while taking SYMPAZAN until you talk to your healthcare provider.
+- Do not drink alcohol or take other drugs that may make you sleepy or dizzy while taking SYMPAZAN without first talking to your healthcare provider.
 When taken with alcohol or drugs that cause sleepiness or dizziness, SYMPAZAN may make your sleepiness or dizziness much worse.